Codecademy/docs/content/css/concepts/typography/terms/text-decoration/text-decoration.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The **text-decoration** CSS property allows you to add a line underneath the text, over the text or through the text.
-There is also the option to set this property to `none` should it need to be reset.
+The **text-decoration** CSS property adds a line beneath, over, or through the text.
+To reset it, the property can be set to `none`.

-The line can also be styled to be wavy, dotted or have a custom colour.
+The line can also be styled as wavy, dotted, or in a custom colour.

 ## Syntax